ChrisCheah/color-box/README.md

 ```

 ## Deploy to IBM Cloud / Cloud Foundry
+Cloud Foundry cli for python fail to build in Windows cmd.
+Run this in a Linux environment.
+The following was done in Windows 10 WSL2 Ubuntu 20
+### Pre-requisite
+IBM Cloud account with Cloud Foundry Org & Space setup in the selected Region.
+1. Install ibmcloud cli
+2. Logon and verify that 'ibmcloud target' return valid setup.

 ### Define a manifest file
 Add manifest.yml in the root directory with the following content
 ```